executium/api-version-2/errors.md

 #### 5100 - Empty End point data
 - You requested an endpoint the server matched but did not pipe as expected.
 In this extrmeley rare/ near impossible event please contact support@executium.com

+#### 5200 - Internal network timeout
+- You requested an endpoint which is having temporary internal network issues.
+Please wait and try again.
+If the problem persists please report the issue.

 ## Unable to authorize with the executium version 2 API
 If you are unable to authorize we recommend you use our `php-api-sdk` for closer inspection where you can dig deeper into how we manage headers.
 The following messages will provide some potential help if you are having issues authorizing.